 The custom importlib_bootstrap_external frozen module trick is probably the most novel technical achievement of PyOxidizer.
 Other Python distribution tools are encouraged to steal this idea!

-See pyembed Crate for an overview of how the in-memory import machinery works.
+Following the Documentation link for the pyembed crate for an overview of how the in-memory import machinery works.

-10.8 Can Applications Import Python Modules from the Filesystem?
+8.8 Can Applications Import Python Modules from the Filesystem?